smoke2005/SutrulaaGO/README.md

 # SutrulaaGO

-SutrulaaGO is a tourist app for the ppl who loves travelling efficiently!!!
+SutrulaaGO is a tourist app for those who love travelling efficiently!!